astutespruce/sarp-connectivity/deploy/README.md

 - `aquaticbarriers.org` routes to NACC homepage, with static assets served from `/var/www/nacc-home
 - `tool.aquaticbarriers.org` routes to Prioritization Tool (this app), with static assets served from `/var/www/sarp-connectivity` and reverse proxy to services managed by this app
+- `training.aquaticbarriers.org` routes to the NACC Training Portal with static assets served from `/var/www/nacc-training`.

 The staging server prefixes those hostnames with `staging.`